Important

 Note

-Webflow only blocks publishing for domains that still point to our legacy DNS records.
-If you use a reverse proxy, you may still see “Update needed” in Site settings > Publishing > Production even after you’ve updated your proxy origin to Webflow’s new DNS records.
-In this situation, you can ignore this message and continue publishing.
+If you use a reverse proxy, you may still see "Update needed" in Site settings > Publishing > Production even after you've updated your proxy origin to Webflow's new DNS records.
+If you've already updated your proxy origin, your site won't be affected by the June 1, 2026 enforcement — you can ignore the dashboard alert and continue publishing.

 What to expect